prneidhardt/Ensemble-Learning/README.md

 ## Problem Statement
 - Analyze the data of visa applicants, build a predictive model to facilitate the process of approvals, and, based on important factors that significantly influence the status, recommend a suitable profile for the applicants for whom the visa should be certified or denied.
 ## Skills and Tools
-- Exploratory Data Analysis (Variable identification, Univariate analysis, Bi-Variate analysis)
+- Exploratory Data Analysis (Variable identification, Univariate analysis, Bivariate analysis)
 - Data Preprocessing
 - Customer Profiling
 - Bagging Classifiers (Bagging and Random Forest)